slideflow/slideflow/docs-source/source/mil.rst

 Generating features
 *******************

 The first step in MIL model development is generating features from image tiles.
 Many types of feature extractors can be used, including imagenet-pretrained models, models finetuned in Slideflow, histology-specific pretrained feature extractors (such as CTransPath or RetCCL), or fine-tuned SSL models.
-In all cases, feature extractors are built with :func:`slideflow.model.build_feature_extractor`, and features are generated for a dataset using either with :ref:`slideflow.DatasetFeatures.to_torch() <activations>` or :meth:`slideflow.Project.generate_feature_bags`.
+In all cases, feature extractors are built with :func:`slideflow.build_feature_extractor`, and features are generated for a dataset using either with :ref:`slideflow.DatasetFeatures.to_torch() <activations>` or :meth:`slideflow.Project.generate_feature_bags`.

 Pretrained Feature Extractor
 ----------------------------